OpenNebula/addon-drbdmanage/README.md

 DRBD_MIN_COUNT is the minimum number of nodes that a resource must be deployed on for the deployment of a new resource to be considered a success.
-This should be an integer between 0 and the total number of storage nodes in your DRBDmanage cluster.
+This should be an integer between 0 and the total number of storage nodes in your DRBD Manage cluster.

 DRBD_MIN_RATIO is the ratio of nodes a resource must be deployed on for the deployment of a new resource to be considered a success.
 This should be a decimal number between 0.0